Pylons/pyramid/docs/narr/hooks.rst

-.. warning:: When a NotFound view callable accepts an argument list as described in :ref:`request_and_context_view_definitions`, the ``context`` passed as the first argument to the view callable will be the :exc:`~pyramid.response.HTTPNotFound` exception instance.
+.. warning:: When a NotFound view callable accepts an argument list as described in :ref:`request_and_context_view_definitions`, the ``context`` passed as the first argument to the view callable will be the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception instance.
 If available, the resource context will still be available as ``request.context``.

 .. index::
    single: forbidden view